scikit-build/scikit-build-core/docs/configuration.md

 Scikit-build-core 0.3.0 will support dynamic metadata.
 This is not ready for plugin development outside of scikit-build-core;
-`tool.scikit-build.expiremental=true` is required to use external plugins, since the interface is provisional.
+`tool.scikit-build.experimental=true` is required to use external plugins, since the interface is provisional.
 Nested arbitrary dicts (as seen here) are not supported in config-settings or environment variables.